opendocsg/slw-judgments-backfill/2007_SGCA_8/report.md

 **_Nature of the Agreement_**

 13     In this appeal, it was clear to us that the Agreement was _ex facie_ a loan or rental of credit facilities.
 There was no loan of money but a loan or rental of credit facilities, specifically L/C facilities, which the respondent had obtained from his bankers.
 Before us, counsel for the appellants argued that several characteristics of the Agreement rendered the transactions effected thereunder as loans of money.
-Counsel also argued that _Nissho Iwai International (Singapore) Pte Ltd v Kohinoor Impex Pte Ltd_ [1995] 3 SLR 268 (“ _Nissho Iwai_ ”) and _City Hardware_ , both of which decided that similar transactions were not loans of money, could be distinguished from the facts of the present appeal.
+Counsel also argued that _Nissho Iwai International (Singapore) Pte Ltd v Kohinoor Impex Pte Ltd_ <span class="citation">[1995] 3 SLR 268</span> (“ _Nissho Iwai_ ”) and _City Hardware_ , both of which decided that similar transactions were not loans of money, could be distinguished from the facts of the present appeal.
 In effect, counsel argued that the Agreement was in substance a moneylending arrangement although in form, it was a loan or rental of L/C facilities.

 14     This argument required consideration, as the mere fact that a financing arrangement was made at arm’s length between two commercial entities does not, _by itself,_ preclude it from being characterised as a moneylending arrangement.
 It is a question of substance and not of form, although the form of the transaction would _prima facie_ reflect the substance of the transaction.
 In theory, as Rajah J noted in _City Hardware_ at [22], if the parties had wilfully attempted to structure a transaction so as to evade the application of the MLA, the court could construe the transaction as being a loan of money.